apache/arrow/docs/source/format/CDataInterfaceStatistics.rst

 the Arrow IPC format for now.
 Because we may be able to define better specification for the Arrow IPC format.
 The Arrow IPC format has some different features compared with the Arrow C data interface.
-For example, the Arrow IPC format can have :ref:`ipc-message-format metadata for each message`.
-If you're interested in the specification for passing statistics through the Arrow IPC format, please start a discussion on the `Arrow development mailing-list
+For example, the Arrow IPC format can have :ref:`metadata for each message
+<ipc-message-format>`.
+If you're interested in the specification for
+passing statistics through the Arrow IPC format, please start a discussion on the `Arrow development mailing-list
 <https://arrow.apache.org/community/>`__.